DongTran2003/SQL_Project_Job_Analysi/README.md

 - **Top Salaries**: The highest-paid Data Analyst roles range from $254,000 to $375,000 annually.
 Illuminate Mission Solutions offers the highest salary for the position of HC Data Analyst, Senior at $375,000.
 - **Prominent Companies**: Companies like Citigroup, Torc Robotics, Anthropic, and Meta are also among the top payers, highlighting the lucrative opportunities in prominent tech and financial institutions.
-- **Common Job Titles**: Titles such as Director of Safety Data Analysis and Head of Infrastructure Management & Data Analytics are among the highest paying, reflecting a trend towards senior and leadership positions in data analytics.

 **2. Most In-Demand Skills**
 - **SQL**: SQL is the most demanded skill for Data Analyst roles in the United States, appearing in 50% of job postings.
 - **Programming Languages**: Python and R are crucial programming skills, reflecting their importance in data manipulation and statistical analysis.
 - **Visualization Tools**: Tableau is highly valued for data visualization, appearing in a significant number of job postings.
 - **Excel**: Excel remains a fundamental skill, highlighting its continued relevance in data analysis tasks.

 **3. Optimal Skills for Data Analysts**

 - **High-Paying Skills**: Skills such as Spark ($116,324), Hadoop ($114,686), and Snowflake ($112,329) offer the highest salaries in the top 20 skills, indicating a premium for expertise in these areas.